Fix flaky tests Beta

 The Chunk tasks dashboard

-Once you have set up some Chunk tasks, you can view an activity timeline on the Chunk tasks dashboard.
+Once you have assigned tasks to Chunk, you can view an activity timeline on the Chunk dashboard.
+Tasks are available in a list view below the chat interface.

 Once a fix is available the row is marked as "PR opened".
 Select a row to view the task overview.
 This includes the following information:

-• Details of the level of verification achieved
+• The details of the level of verification achieved.

 You also get a code diff of the proposed fix along with logs of the decision process presented as a conversation between "User" (Chunk) and "Assistant" (AI model provider).
 The diff and logs are designed to help you understand Chunk’s reasoning and analysis process.